TravelXML/KAFKA/README.md

 # KAFKA 🚀
-KAFKA - Implementation with Node.js & Kafka.js
+KAFKA - Implementation with Node.js & Kafka.js - Order Management System / Inventory management System

 ## Case Study
 In a scenario where an order management system (oms) needs to publish stock or inventory of SKUs based on company ID and channel ID.